 Lincoln Center is a 16.3-acre building complex which offers a variety of performances including jazz, ballet, and opera.
 It attracts music and performing art lovers around the world for its world-class performances.
 Another city landmark, Dakota House is one of the most prestigious residential buildings in the City which was built in 1884.
 It's notable residents includes Yoko Ono.
 There is a tribute to John Lennon in Strawberry Fields which was built closely to the Dakota House at the entrance of Central Park West.

 While Upper West Side is mainly residential, there are many commercial retail buildings in the southern areas.
 Time Warner Center located at Central Park South is a prime shopping center in NYC.
 This twin-towers building offers over 50 retail shops and restaurants, and an organic supermarket, Whole Foods Market, at the lower concourse level.
-Besides that, there are large department stores on Broadway such as Century 21 and Bloomingdales.
+Besides that, there are restaurants, movie theater, stores including home goods retailer on Broadway.
 However, the northern area above 72nd Street is completely residential.

 Time Warner Center

 American Museum of Natural History is famous from its appearance for the movie Night at the Museum (2006), and it is one of the largest museums in the world.
 The vicinity is called “museum district” and there are zoning restrictions that ban tall buildings in this area in order to preserve historical low-rise houses.
 Another notable building in the area is the Empire Hotel.
 It became famous as many films and TV shows were filmed inside the building, such as CW's TV series” Gossip Girl.”